 SAVE THE DATE!
 We will gather together again on Monday, November 21st for the next Laughter Yoga session on a refreshing TLV Rooftop from 19:30-21:00, hosted by the fabulous House Of Healing!

 And, when being knows, we call it meditation." ~OSHO

 Meditation is a key factor for self-reflection, awareness, release and integration.
-Often, when we go through very deep processes or life events without a meditation component, we may find ourselves more confused than when we started.
+When we go through deep processes or life events without a meditation component, we may find ourselves more confused than when we started.
 Meditation allows us to be present with all that is and all that isn’t.
-Meditation serves as the link between what we understand externally to how we understand and digest it internally.
-It offers us meaning and validity and is a path toward knowing ourselves better.
-Making space for this time to be intimate with ourselves will go on supporting us as long as we are willing to make it important.
+It serves as the link between what we understand externally to how we understand and digest it internally.
+This path toward knowing ourselves better is an endless gift of self-love.

 Experience full presence and awareness, right here, right now.